FFP2 Face Masks – Stricter mandates across Europe being considered in the UK…

 ‘If everyone would wear N95 masks for four weeks in risky settings, “it would stop the epidemic’

 In recent weeks, many European countries have strengthened their regulations with regards to the standard of face mask required.
 With Germany leading the way in enforcing a minimum standard of FFP protection, enforceable by law.

-This week, Mayor of London, Sadiq Kahn and TFL (Transport for London) are reviewing the current guidance on the level of protection required to safely travel on public transport.
+This week, the Mayor of London, Sadiq Kahn and TfL (Transport for London) are reviewing the current guidance on the level of protection required to safely travel on public transport.
 Tube and bus passengers may be required to switch to higher-grade face masks to guard against mutant strains.

 The Evening Standard reported that Cloth masks and DIY bandanas are useful for lessening the spread of the virus caused by cough droplets and sneezes, but they do not stop inhalation of virus particles.

 Transport for London has approached Public Health England for guidance in response to concerns over new, more virulent strains of Covid-19.
 A detailed analysis of the situation and the efficiency of different types of face masks is to be commissioned by Sadiq Kahn to establish whether a switch to filters is required on public transport.

 The existing mask policy is designed for travellers to protect each other by wearing face masks, however, some are wearing masks that do not protect them from tiny droplets and particles that only a filtering face mask can provide.